michaelsnook/michaelsnook.com/README.md

 This is my website!
 The react client, at least.
-It's built with NextJS and hosted on Vercel so the "client" actually does have some server-site action like pre-rendering most pages.
+It's built with NextJS and hosted on Vercel so the "client" actually does have some server-side action like pre-rendering most pages.
+The back end is Supabase so the client uses their supabase-js client library.

 ## Design patterns